 There are several plans that offer either a renewable energy plan or a solar only option that give you the choice to “go green” without installing solar on your roof.
 For many that do not own a home, or their roof is not suitable for solar, then these can be great options.
 Chariot Energy is the only retail energy provider that only offers solar only options.
-Their rates are very competitive and can be viewed here.
+Their rates are very competitive.

 For solar-powered homeowners, this is the big one.
 Not all REPs are created equal, and most don’t use a net metering system to keep track of the energy flow to and from your home.
 This is a red flag for solar owners, since net metering is how you get credited for your energy production.
 While most major utilities in Texas use net metering, make sure to keep an eye out for the ones that don’t—and avoid them, if you’ve gone solar.

 In a deregulated market like this one, it’s essential to arm yourself with the facts before you’re ready to choose a retail electric provider.
 Personally, we like to think that Texas’s dedication to free-market ideology makes it a great place to go solar, since you’ll be rewarded for every penny of energy you produce that you don’t use.
 (Thanks, net metering!)
 That’s just part of why we’re so dedicated to bringing solar to every rooftop in Texas—we believe you can save money and save the environment at the same time.